Italian fashion: Florence

-Florence is regarded by some as the birthplace and earliest centre of the modern (post World War Two) fashion industry in Italy.
-The Florentine "soirées" of the early 1950s organized by Giovanni Battista Giorgini were events where several now-famous Italian designers participated in group shows and first garnered international attention.
+In 1951, businessman Giovanni Battista Giorgini organized in his villa in Florence a private Italian fashion show, which was followed on 24 July 1952 by a fully-fledged fashion show organized in the Sala Bianca of the Palazzo Pitti, today considered the first contemporary Italian fashion show.
 Florence has served as the home of the Italian fashion company Salvatore Ferragamo since 1928.
 Gianfranco Lotti, Gucci, Roberto Cavalli, Ermanno Scervino, Stefano Ricci, Patrizia Pepe, Enrico Coveri and Emilio Pucci were also founded and most of them are still headquartered in Florence.
 Other major players in the fashion industry such as Prada and Chanel have large offices and stores in Florence or its outskirts.
 Florence's main upscale shopping street is Via de' Tornabuoni, where major luxury fashion houses and jewelry labels, such as Armani and Bulgari, have their elegant boutiques.
 Via del Parione and Via Roma are other streets that are also well known for their high-end fashion stores.

 Rome

 Rome is widely recognized as a world fashion capital.
-Although not as important as Milan, Rome is the world's 4th most important centre for fashion in the world, according to the 2009 Global Language Monitor after Milan, New York and Paris, and beating London.
-Major Italian luxury fashion houses and jewelry chains, such as Valentino, Bulgari, Fendi, Laura Biagiotti, Gattinoni and Brioni, just to name a few, are headquartered or were founded in the city.
+Major Italian luxury fashion houses and jewelry chains, such as Valentino, Bulgari, Fendi, Laura Biagiotti, Gattinoni and Brioni, just to name a few, are headquartered in or were founded in the city.
 Also, other major labels, such as Chanel, Prada, Dolce & Gabbana, Armani and Versace have luxury boutiques in Rome, primarily along its prestigious and upscale Via dei Condotti.
-The Rome Fashion Week is an important global showcase.
+Rome Fashion Week is an important global showcase.